anand-amon/smart-doc/README.md

 ## 🚀 Overview

-**SmartDoc** is an AI-powered document intelligence system that extracts and structures key fields from invoices, receipts, and business documents.
+**SmartDoc** is an AI-powered document intelligence system that extracts and structures key fields from invoices, receipts, and business documents and allows users to chat with the documents.

 It integrates:

-- 🧠 **Kimi K2 (Moonshot AI)** — cost-efficient LLM for structured field extraction
+- 🧠 **Kimi K2 (Moonshot AI)** — cost-efficient LLM for structured field extraction and RAG
 - 🔤 **Tesseract OCR** — text recognition from scanned docs
 - ⚙️ **FastAPI** backend instrumented with Prometheus metrics
 - 🪶 **Streamlit** frontend for interactive visualization